Workers Compensation Injuries on the Job; Basic Rights and Obligations

 When you meet with a workers compensation attorney, the following information will be requested from you:

-17. Be certain you have the names and addresses of all physicians and hospitals who rendered medical treatment since the accident, including but not limited to the injuries arising from the accident.
-Attempt to obtain the amount of all physicians bills and prepare a file for paid
+Be certain you have the names and addresses of all physicians and hospitals who rendered medical treatment since the accident, including but not limited to the injuries arising from the accident.
+Attempt to obtain the amount of all physicians bills and prepare a file for paid and unpaid bills.

-18. Any Blue Cross, Blue Shield, or major medical plans which cover you, as well as identification numbers, since it may be possible to obtain payment for medical bills from these plans, if the
+- Any Blue Cross, Blue Shield, or major medical plans which cover you, as well as identification numbers, since it may be possible to obtain payment for medical bills from these plans, if the employer/workers compensation refuses to make payment.
+See Workers Compensation (ICLE 1983).

 If you are injured while working, we recommend you immediately speak with an experienced attorney.